-The Ryobi is a high performance mower that boasts self-propulsion, a powerful motor, a super wide cutting deck, as well as an easy to use design.
+The Ryobi is a high-performance mower that boasts self-propulsion, a powerful motor, a super-wide cutting deck, as well as an easy to use design.
 This machine is maneuverable, too.
-The battery powering this unit is the only real mark against it, though in truth, this models' battery performance is slightly above average.
-However, in light of its high-end performance in most other evaluations, it's battery comes off particularly poorly.
+The battery powering this unit is the only real mark against it, though in truth, this model's battery performance is slightly above average.
+However, in light of its high-end performance in all other evaluations, it's battery comes off particularly poorly.
 That said, this machine offers a lot for the asking price.
-Those with medium to small lawns should not overlook this mower.

 The most important feature in a lawn mower is it's mowing proficiency.
 Accordingly, we weight the mowing metric the heaviest at 35% of the product's total score.
-Our evaluation consists of practical and a dimensional analysis.
-The practical analysis is an assessment of the motor's power as expressed by its ability to keep the blade spinning in shaggy grass and knee high weeds while mulching.
-Next is the dimensional analysis which consists of measuring the range of cutting-height adjustments and the cutting deck width.
+Our evaluation consists of a practical and a dimensional analysis.
+The practical analysis is an assessment of the motor's power as expressed by its ability to keep the blade spinning in shaggy grass and knee-high weeds while mulching.
+Next is our dimensional analysis, which consists of measuring the range of cutting-height adjustments and the cutting deck width.

 The Ryobi is a leader in the mowing metric.
 This machine can cut grass at any height with little difficulty.
-With a seven cutting-height settings between 1 1/2" and 3 13/16", the Ryobi will manage most grass species preferred trimming heights.
-At width of 17", the cutting deck is one of the wider in the class.
+With seven cutting-height settings between 1 1/2" and 3 13/16", the Ryobi can handle most grass species preferred trimming heights.
+At a width of 17", the cutting deck is one of the wider in the class.
 Additionally, this model has one of the narrowest cutting gaps making it great for edging.
 Thus, the mower will do more work in less time than many of its competitors.

 After mowing proficiency, the battery metric — which is weighted to 25% of the final scoring — is the most important aspect of mower performance.
-The answer to why this is simple: the battery powers the mower and without it the mower is just a giant paper weight.
-In order to get at what makes one battery better than another, we look at the runtime of the mower and the recharge time.
+The answer to why this is the case is simple: the battery powers the mower, and without it the mower is just a tacky lawn ornament.
+To get at what makes one battery better than another, we look at the runtime of the mower and the recharge time.
 Runtime is simply the amount of time that a mower's battery will continue to power a stationary mower with the blade spinning.
 Recharge time is, as the name implies, the interval required for a fully depleted battery to be completely recharged.

-Obviously finding, let alone cutting, this much grass is unrealistic.
+Finding, let alone cutting, this much grass is unrealistic.
 Our solution to this problem is math.
-We take the loadless runtime and plug it into a model that conservatively estimates the the square footage that can be trimmed on a single battery charge.
-With an estimated 7,031 sq. ft. of trimmed grass on a single battery charge, the Ryobi does not fair so well compared to its peers.
+We take the loadless runtime and plug it into a model that conservatively estimates the square footage that can be trimmed on a single battery charge.
+With an estimated 7,031 sq. ft. of cut grass on a single battery charge, the Ryobi does not fare so well compared to some of its peers.
 However, that is still the equivalent of mowing a lawn that is ~84' on a side.
 Not terrible, but still a poor showing for the class.
 Worse yet, is the model's prolonged battery recharge time of 4 hours, 10 minutes.

 Ease of Use

-Ease of use is our wrap up metrc that captures the little details that are clearly less important than, say, how well the mower mows, but nonetheless become more important to the user over time.
-Our focus of this metric is on the mower's folding mechanism, the position and usefulness of the battery life indicator, the effectiveness of the battery release mechanism and finally, the noisiness of the engine.
+Ease of use is our mop-up metric that captures the little details that are less important than, say, how well the mower mows, but become more important to the user over time.
+Our focus of this metric is on the mower's folding mechanism, the position and usefulness of the battery life indicator, the effectiveness of the battery release mechanism, and finally, the noisiness of the engine.
 Due to the lower priority of these features, we weight this metric to account for 15% of the total product score.

-The Ryobi delivers a so-so results in this evaluation.
-It's not that this machine is difficult to use, it's just that some of its competitors fleshed out these details so much more effectively.
-Take the folding mechanism that is used for compact storage as an example.
+The Ryobi delivers mediocre results in this evaluation.
+It's not that this machine is difficult to use, it's just that some of its competitors fleshed out these details to better effect.
+Take the storage folding mechanism as an example.
 While the model folds up compactly, depending on the cutting height one has the deck set to, one might have to readjust this to get the handle fully folded.
 Another minor issue is the battery life meter.
 This useful feature is hidden under the battery cover and is not visible from the cockpit of the mower.
 That said, the removal of the battery is super simple and effective.
 Additionally, at 71 dBA, this is one of the quieter machines that we've tested.

 When you get more than you paid for in a purchase, we call that value.
 The Ryobi RY40190-Y fits this definition to a T. Sure, the mower has some shortcomings in the ease of use and battery metrics, but these fall away when compared to the mowing performance and handling.
 When compared to its competitors, purchasing a mower with the Ryobi's level of performance usually costs quite a bit more money.

-The Ryobi is well deserving of the Best Buy Award.
+The Ryobi is well-deserving of the Best Buy Award.
 It offers considerable performance in mowing and handling outweigh its limited battery life and so-so secondary features.
-If you have a small to medium sized lawn, perhaps one with an unusual shape requiring tight edging, then you can't go wrong with this machine.
-As an added bonus, you can throw a couple of barbeques for your neighbors with the money you saved.
+If you have a small to medium-sized lawn, perhaps one with an unusual shape requiring tight edging, then you can't go wrong with this machine.
+As a bonus, you can throw a couple of barbeques for your neighbors with the money you saved.

 — Nick Miley and Austin Palmer